 On the evening of Jan.
 5, gunfire was heard near the presidential palace in Caracas, Venezuela.
-This happened just hours after U.S. President Donald Trump announced that he personally would be running the South American country after Venezuelan President Nicolás Maduro was captured.
+This happened two days after U.S. President Donald Trump announced that he personally would be running the South American country following the capture of Venezuelan President Nicolás Maduro on Jan.
+3.

 Recorded footage displayed drones and what seemed to be anti-aircraft fire in the night sky near Miraflores Palace.
 The Ministry of Communication in Venezuela confirmed that police officers shot at drones that were not authorized to be in the area.
 The ministry also reassured that no confrontation took place and the country remained peaceful.